 one of the staging systems for colorectal cancer.
 In this system, the letters A through D are used for the different stages.
 See also staging, colorectal cancer.

 not having any symptoms of a disease.
-Many cancers can develop and grow without causing symptoms, especially in the early stages.
-Screening tests such as mammograms and colonoscopies help find these early cancers before symptoms start, when the chances for cure are usually highest.
+Many cancers can develop and grow without causing symptoms at first.
+Screening tests such as mammograms and colonoscopies help find some early cancers before symptoms start, when the chances for cure are usually highest.
 See also screening.

 not normal; atypical.
-Often refers to the appearance of cancerous or pre-cancerous cells.
+Often refers to the appearance of cancerous or pre-cancerous cells under a microscope.
 See also atypical, hyperplasia.

 not usual; abnormal.
 See also atypia.